typemiguel/WalnutiQ/WalnutiQ/README.md

 WalnutiQ
 ========
   <p>
-    Hi and welcome to the WalnutiQ, a brain model simulation in Java!
+    Hi and welcome to the WalnutiQ, a brain model.MARK_II simulation in Java!
 The GOAL of this repository is store the code that would allow a 10 year old to understand the brain in it's entirety and allow a real-time human brain simulation.
 If you are interested in